Our Protocol

 Barristers in chambers most often charge hourly rates for private civil written work and charge a fixed fee for court appearances.
 All fees will be agreed to the client's satisfaction before any work is undertaken.

 It may be possible to pay for your legal fees through an Insurance policy.
-Legal expenses insurance falls under two banners, Before the event insurance (BTE) and after the ever insurance (ATE).
+Legal expenses insurance falls under two banners, Before the event insurance (BTE) and after the event insurance (ATE).

 Before the event insurance (BTE) is taken out by people who want to protect themselves just in case something happens.
 It is often sold as part of the overall package for car and household contents insurance policies, or as an extra 'add on' benefit which you can pay for with these types of policies.
 It is possible you may already have this kind of insurance under an existing insurance policy so it is certainly worth checking with your Insurance provider.